Iowa State vs. TCU NCAA Football Odds, Plays and Insights | November 26, 2021

 TCU Stats and Trends

+- So far this year TCU has two wins against the spread.

-- TCU's games this season have hit the over on six of 10 set point totals (60%).
+- TCU's games this season have gone over the point total in 60% of its opportunities (six times in 10 games with a set point total).

-- TCU is 2-5 against the spread and 5-3 overall in games when it scores more than 21.2 points.
+- When TCU puts up more than 21.2 points, it is 2-5 against the spread and 5-3 overall.

-- TCU is 2-7 against the spread and 5-5 overall when the team picks up more than 306.3 yards.
+- When TCU churns out more than 306.3 yards, the team is 2-7 against the spread and 5-5 overall.

-- The Horned Frogs have turned the ball over 15 times this season, two more turnovers than the Cyclones have forced (13).
+- The Horned Frogs have turned the ball over two more times (15 total) than the Cyclones have forced a turnover (13) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.